I Hate Myself: Tips To Combat Self-Hatred

 Do you or a family member have low self-esteem or self-hatred?

 For people with a mental health condition or mental illness, such as eating disorders or bipolar disorder, Dialectical Behavior Therapy (DBT) is commonly used to help improve self-esteem.
-DBT is a form of therapy that is more focused on emotional regulation and a person’s reactions to their emotional state.
+DBT is a form of therapy that is more focused on emotional control and a person’s reactions to their emotional state.
 For people who struggle with self-destructive thoughts, a tough inner critic, and self-destructive behaviors, DBT can be effective in developing coping strategies to prevent irrational behavior and practice self-compassion.
 This type of therapy could help you reverse feelings of self-hatred and get rid of the thought ‘I hate myself’ once and for all.

 Takeaway